jeabraham/pi_slideshow/README.rst

 - Copy your files to "slideshow/images".

+- login at the console with ``ubuntu / hbapasswd ``.

+- The show should start

+If the show does not start:

-- open your web browser to "http://localhost:3000"
+- open your web browser to ``http://localhost:3000``

 - disable screen saver: